• LOGIN

 Login to APEX_030200

-How will you enable SSO for apex application ?
+How will you enable SSO for the apex application?

 No.

-Name the file where we configure oracle connection ?
+Name the file where we configure the Oracle connection.

 dad.conf (database access descriptor (DAD))

-APEX is installed on Oracle database (above 9.2 version), starting from Oracle 11g it comes pre-installed with the database.
-It is comprised of metadata in tables, pl/sql code and extensive JavaScript APIs.
+APEX is installed on the Oracle database (above 9.2 version), starting from Oracle 11g it comes pre-installed with the database.
+It is comprised of metadata in tables, pl/SQL code, and extensive JavaScript APIs.

-The URL request from the browser is translated into appropriate APEX PL/SQL call by either Oracle HTTP Server (Apache) with mod_plsql plugin or Embedded PL/SQL Gateway.
-This varies by the type of APEX installation on oracle database.
-After the data is processed, results are relayed back to browser as HTML.
-This cycle happens each time user request or submit a page.
+The URL request from the browser is translated into an appropriate APEX PL/SQL call by either Oracle HTTP Server (Apache) with mod_plsql plugin or Embedded PL/SQL Gateway.
+This varies by the type of APEX installation on the Oracle database.
+After the data is processed, results are relayed back to the browser as HTML.
+This cycle happens each time a user requests or submits a page.
 The application session state is maintained in database tables.

 APEX installation can be done in two ways.
 DBAs are more concerned about it than developers.
 But this determines how the URL is translated.

-Oracle HTTP Server: In this three-tier configuration, mod_plsql in Oracle HTTP Server acts a broker between client web browser and server database.
+Oracle HTTP Server: In this three-tier configuration, mod_plsql in Oracle HTTP Server acts as a broker between a client web browser and the server database.

 A DAD is a named set of configuration values that specify the information necessary to create a session for a specific database and a specific database user/password.
 This includes the database service name and the Globalization Support setting (for example, language) for the session.

-Oracle HTTP Server is known and proven technology; it has been used for Self Service applications.
+Oracle HTTP Server is a known and proven technology; it has been used for self-service applications.

 How does APEX integrate with the database?